ajomadlabs/Vuetodo/README.md

 `completeItem(itemPassed)`

-This method dispatches an action to delete item which is complete from todo list<br>
-and add it to the completedlist.
+This method dispatches an action to delete item which is complete from todo list and add it to the completedlist.

 This makes uses of Vuex for maintaining the states.